fusioncharts/dev_centre_docs/chart-guide/gauge-and-widgets-guide/bulb-gauge.md

 }
 ```

-For a detailed list of attributes refer to the API reference page.
+For a detailed list of attributes refer to the [chart attributes]({% site.baseurl %}/chart-attributes?chart=bulb "@@open-newtab") page of the bulb gauge.

 The bulb gauge will look as shown in the image below: